 Half Moon Bay drone shot

-Sadly, there’s no real public transportation method to get you up and down the coast, so if you want to see a bit of Highway 1 (or the Pacific Coast Highway), you’re going to need a car.
-I always recommend renting from a location within a city and not at the airport to save money on those airport taxes.
+Sadly, there’s no real public transportation method to get you up and down the coast, so if you want to see a bit of Highway 1 (aka the Pacific Coast Highway), you’re going to need a car.
+If you’re traveling on your own dime and not your company’s, I always recommend renting from a location within a city and not at the airport to save money on those airport taxes.

 Half Moon Bay day trip in California